Because the United States is such a large country, there are plenty of things to see and do.

 Barney Smith’s Toilet Seat Art Museum deserves to be on every list of unique places in the United States.
 You might not have heard about it, but it’s a museum that you surely won’t forget about once you do.

-The artist himself gave tours of his museum up until passing away at age 98.
+The artist himself gave tours of his museum until his death at age 98.
 He was considered the ‘King of the Commode.’
-The museum remains open for visitors to check out his legacy.
+The museum remains open for visitors to see his legacy.

 Accommodation: Where to stay in The Colony